The Joy of Worship

 Most of us have come from non-liturgical backgrounds.
 And we gladly worship in a variety of ways.
 Sometimes our weekly prayer meetings are completely free-form while others use a liturgical format called Morning and Evening Prayer from the Book of Common Prayer.

 We also enjoy times of non-scripted praise, worship and intercessory prayer.
-We are not bound to maintain any particular form.
+We are not bound by any particular form.

 When we gather together to celebrate the Holy Eucharist, we follow an ancient liturgy combined with both traditional hymns and contemporary worship.
-Liturgy actually means “work of the people”.
+Liturgy actually means “work of the people,” depicting a participatory journey .
 Everyone is invited to participate on many levels.
 We encounter Jesus in the Scriptures and in the breaking of the bread.

 Jesus once said that the Father is seeking worshippers who will worship him in Spirit and in Truth.
 We believe this is achieved in different ways in both liturgy and free-form worship.